Cylinder curves in finite holonomy flat metrics: Questions

 An affirmative answer to the following question would provide a quantitative version of Theorem~\ref{T:main}. \begin{question} Given a fully punctured flat metric $\varphi$ with holonomy of finite order $q \geq 3$, is there a bound on the diameter of $\EC(\varphi)$ in $\C(S)$ that depends only $q$ and $S$?
 Is there a bound on the diameter of $\ESC(\varphi)$ in $\A(S)$ that depends only on $q$ and $S$? \end{question} The examples in Section~\ref{S:qBound} show that if there is a bound on the diameter of $\EC(\varphi)$, it must necessarily depend on $q$.\\

 The cylinder curves in the example from Section~\ref{S:slit construction} limit to a single point on the Gromov boundary of the curve complex. \begin{question} Do there exist flat metrics $\varphi$ with holonomy of finite order $q \geq 3$ so that $\EC(\varphi) \subset \C(S)$ accumulates on more than one point in the Gromov boundary? \end{question} The proof of Theorem~\ref{T:the only way} picks out a subsurface (with disk complementary components) and foliation when $\EC(\varphi)$ has infinite diameter, suggesting that the answer to this question is negative.

-The Gromov boundary of $\A(S)$ is also a space of foliations; see Pho-On \cite{Bom}, and we ask the following related question. \begin{question} Do there exist flat metrics $\varphi$ with holonomy of finite order $q \geq 3$ so that $\ESC(\varphi) \subset \A(S)$ accumulates on more than one point in the Gromov boundary? \end{question}
+\begin{question} If $\varphi$ is obtained from $\hat \varphi$ by a disk replacement, does $\EC(\varphi)$ have infinite diameter?
+If not, does it at least contain infinitely many distinct curves? \end{question}